 June 9th 2020: Paper Accepted

 A new research paper with the title Neural synchrony in mother-child conversation: Exploring the role of communicative features was accepted in the journal Social Cognitive Affective Neuroscience on June 9th, 2020.
 In this second project as part of the CARE studies, we investigated inter-brain coherence in mother-preschool child pairs during free verbal conversation.
-More details will follow shortly.
+A blog post summary is available here.
 OPEN ACCESS [link]

 June 2nd 2020: Virtual Conference Contribution